mpinheiro-it/Roman_Numeral_Converter/README.md

   4. Fix the generated number to replace values repeated over 3 times by the appopriate roman numerals, making the result in proper accordance with the writing standards.
 Ex:      replaces "IIII" by "IV", "VIIII" by "IX" and so forth.

 This may not be the most efficient solution to this problem yet.
-But it can really put your brain to work!
+But it has really put my brain to work!